JDBumgardner/Trumpifyve/README.md

 We use a novel back-translation scheme for unsupervised style transfer.

-We use a pair of pretrained neural machine translation models[0] to round trip translate a corpus of text samples from the style target, in our case Donald J. Trump.
-We then train a subervised text to text model (based on T5[1]) to map the round-trip normalized text samples back to the originals.
+We use a pair of pretrained neural machine translation models[0] to round trip translate a corpus of text samples[1] from the style target, in our case Donald J. Trump.
+We then train a subervised text to text model (based on T5[2]) to map the round-trip normalized text samples back to the originals.
 By adjusting the model's temperature parameter at inference time we can affect the strength of the style transfer.
 We consider the increasing incoherence with greater temperature to be a positive feature of this technique.

 ## Some Examples